nilanchal1503/credit-card-advisory/README.md

 3. then a form on ui
 4. then filling form, the entered data gets transferd to the the logic where it drives the right data from db and displays over .

+whatsapp intigration : added with twilio api and flask , creating a no. and getting responses.

 that is it , below this is the redme file and this was just a aprt explained in easy language , i learned  a lot from this project